Phel54/student-api-with-fast-api/README.md

 # A simple student api with Fast Api
-This is a simple student api using mongodb as database with fast api framework
+This is just an introduction to fastapi framework using mongodb as database and implementing a CRUD operation based a student module.